1. First Things First

 - Net kilos

-Click here for help with this customs declarations, such as the cost of both approaches, details on transit and and safety and security declarations, in addition to step-by-step videos on what information you need and how to complete Customs declarations.
+Click here for help with this customs declarations, such as the cost of both approaches, details on transit and safety and security declarations, in addition to step-by-step videos on what information you need and how to complete Customs declarations.

 - Green Routing: Indicates that your goods have been cleared based on the declaration being received.